-- Nearly 50 – 100 tones of material are handled or re-handled for every tone of the finished product.
+- Nearly 50 – 100 tons of material are handled or re-handled for every tone of the finished product.

 - A large part of the labor cost is accounted for by the material handling department.

 - About 66.66% of manufacturing cycle time is spent in handling the material.

 - About 40 accidents out of 100 accidents take place due to material handling.